Cherokee, Alabama

 Cherokee is a town in west Colbert County, Alabama, United States.
 Located near the Tennessee River, it is part of the Florence–Muscle Shoals metropolitan area, known as "The Shoals".
-As of the 2010 census, the population of the town was 1,048.
+As of the 2020 census, Cherokee had a population of 970.

 History

 Cherokee was incorporated December 7, 1871 making it the second oldest incorporated municipality in Colbert County.
 While located along the Tennessee River, the town was started as a stop along the Memphis and Charleston Railroad during the late 1850s and early 1860s.

 Geography

 Cherokee is situated along U.S. Route 72 west of Muscle Shoals and a few miles east of the Alabama-Mississippi state line.
 The Tennessee River passes to the northeast.
 Via US-72, Tuscumbia, the county seat of Colbert County, is 18 mi (29 km) east, and Iuka, Mississippi is 14 mi (23 km) northwest.

 According to the U.S. Census Bureau, Cherokee has a total area of 5.7 km2, all land.